-Long-term, progressive disease of the lungs that primarily causes shortness of breath due to over-inflation of the alveoli (air sacs in the lung). the tissue of the affected areas becomes less elastic through permanent overinflation.
-This is irreversible, and the result is irreparable damage to the alveoli alveoli
+Abnormal distension of the lung with air due to irreversible damage to the alveoli.
+With chronic emphysema the tissue of the affected areas becomes less elastic through permanent overinflation.
+This is irreversible, and the result is irreparable damage to the alveoli and their membranes.

 Causes / trigger: